Admissions Policies

 K-5 Opt-out

-Kolbe Academy allows parents to move their child to opt-out status in an online elementary course in order to have more oversight of the student’s workload and time in a way that best serves the student.
+Kolbe Academy allows parents to move their child to opt-out status in an live online elementary course in order to have more oversight of the student’s workload and time in a way that best serves the student.
 Should a student wish to opt out of a course, the parent should first contact their family advisor.
 The following policies apply:

 The student does not attend live class for the opt-out course.